armpatch/TrainingLog/README.md

 ## Acknowledgments

-* UI Design heavily inspired James Gay's FitNotes.
+* UI Design based on FitNotes by James Gay.

 ## Contributing

 This project was intended to be a solo project, but if you would like to contribute, comment on an existing issue (or create a new one)  and wait for me to greenlight the work (@armpatch).
-This allows me to keep track of progress and prevents you wasting your time in case the project stops being maintained.
 Thanks!